phillid/idalius/README.md

 been moved into an optional module, "tittilate", while the remainder of the bot's functionality is mostly configurable and extensible.

+## Commands

+Arbitrary commands can be registered by any module.
+Commands (currently separate from admin commands) are issued in-channel, prefixed with the string configured in the `bot.conf` parameter `prefix`.
+This is `%` by default, and this default will be used in this README.

 ## Module: URL Title

 idalius can pick a URL out of any channel message and respond in-channel with